7 Different Wild Duck Breeds

 Their diet consists of fruits, seeds, roots, leaves, and stems of aquatic and terrestrial plants, aquatic insects and their larvae, and agricultural grains.
 They usually feed here by dabbling for plant food, mainly in the evening or at night.

-The Yellow-billed duck looks like the African Black duck, but there are a few differences here.
+The Yellow-billed duck resembles the African Black duck, but there are a few differences here.
 African Black Ducks are darker.
 They have shorter necks and dark bills.

 6. Eurasian Wigeon